Ashmin-Bhujel/backend-2025/checkpoints/README.md

   - If the user is logged in we return the current user data from `req.user`

 - [x] Test the API endpoints using [Postman](https://postman.com) or other API development / testing tool.

+## Create Controller for Getting Channel Data

+- The goal was create a controller which uses the MongoDB aggregation pipeline to get channel data.
+- The returned data or object will contain channel (basically a user) data with added fields like `subscribersCount`, `subscribedToCount` and `isSubscribed`.
+- The most complex part of this controller was it aggregation pipeline.